QMeqGR/qm-maxima/README.txt

 The ‘qm’ package was written by Eric Majzoub, University of Missouri (email: majzoube-at-umsystem.edu).
-EM thanks Maxima developers Robert Dodier and Barton Willis for their contributions that have improved the package considerably.
+EM thanks Maxima developers Robert Dodier and Barton Willis for their contributions that have improved the package.
 Please report any errors or unexpected behavior by submitting an issue on the Github page for this project (https://github.com/QMeqGR/qm-maxima).

    The purpose of this package is to provide computational tools for